<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • 8 to 12 feet when the nominal voltage is over 75,000 volts

 Note: The exact working space measurements depend on voltage, insulation, and exposed live and ground parts that may be present.
 Consult Table S-1 and S-2 in 29 CFR 1910.303 for more detailed guidance on boundary measurements.
+These boundaries can be properly marked with the right floor marking tape.

-OSHA also lists specific requirements for switchboards, panelboards, and distribution boards that control a building's light and power circuits.
+OSHA lists specific requirements for switchboards, panelboards, and distribution boards that control a building's light and power circuits.
 Those installations must follow these requirements:

 • The vertical space must extend from the grade, floor, or platform immediately in front of the electrical panel to a structural ceiling or 6 feet, whichever is lower